General Landscape Uses:

-Its native range in South Florida obscured, but probably native to the Monroe, Dade, Collier and Lee counties, mostly along the coast; West Indies, Mexico and Central America.
-Widely cultivated and naturalized outside of its historic range.
+Its native range in South Florida is obscured, but almost definitely native to the Monroe, Dade, Collier and Lee counties, and possibly Broward and Palm Beach counties; West Indies, Mexico and Central America.
+Widely cultivated and likely spreading naturally due to climate change and through cultivation.

 Coastal rock barrens and open disturbed sites.

 Moist, well-drained sandy or limestone soils, without humus.

 Low; does not tolerate long-term flooding by salt or brackish water.

 Moderate; grows near salt water, but is protected from direct salt spray by other vegetation.

 High; does not require any supplemental water once established.

 for many butterflies and moths including: Bahamian swallowtail (